 As described here these entries are from the scrapbook of the second of the caturbhaginī, Vrishchika.

 Entry 1; kāmāturā, year Siddhārthin of the first cycle: Indrasena departed for grad school last week and I am feeling a bit of loneliness of a kind I did not even feel when Lootika left.
 In the midst of all this I did not even register the fact that I have completed my basic medical degree in good time.
-But dear my agrajā’s words come to mind that the true prowess of a person becomes apparent only when they prove themselves all on their own against hostile forces.
+But my dear agrajā’s words come to mind that the true prowess of a person becomes apparent only when they prove themselves all on their own against hostile forces.
 I was also reminded of her admonishing me that I was way too swayed by sentiments of attachment and eros.
 But sometimes I feel concerned that she might have taken that too far — she has totally lost all contact with Somakhya for an year now.
 At least now Somakhya has Indrasena beside him but my pretty agrajā is all by herself battling hostile mleccha-s in the quest for glory.

 Thankfully, due to the favors of the gods I am likely to get any internship I would like, but that is just practice.
-It goes without saying that I would be pursuing experimental medicine for that was how I always supposed to be doing.
+It goes without saying that I would be pursuing experimental medicine for that was what I always supposed to be doing.
 In any case, I have got a waiver to already start accompanying and assisting my senior Vidrum on the rounds till my program formally opens.
 I guess he harbors some edginess towards me right from school days but still tolerates me because of all the curricular help I have rendered him over the years and his friendship with Lootika and Somakhya.
 One of my reasons for writing this entry was an interesting case that confronted us last week — it brought a closure to me in an unexpected way.
 A young mleccha man arrived with acute cardiac symptoms.
 He had a generally culprit-free angiogram but rapidly deteriorated and died a couple of hours after admission.
 Since it was an unusual case we pursued it further for it might teach us something we did not know.
 One thing which became apparent was that he did not show any elevation of cardiac-specific troponins in the blood.
 However, his cardiac muscles showed a dramatic fall of calcium ions in the sarcoplasmic lumen a sign that his SERCA calcium pump was compromised.
 Yet, it was totally normal in sequence.

 An interview with his parents who was accompanied by an official of the embassy of the said mleccha country revealed something interesting.
 They were working for a NGO for the “inculcation of scientific temper among Dalits and tribals”.
 I wondered what that could mean.
 They were full of pride on their son and declared that he was a great genius from childhood and a “Do it yourself” scientist.
 However, they said he had a strong suicidal tendency; hence, due to certain episodes they had brought him over from their country to stay with them for sometime and cool off.
 They showed me some of his notebooks, which indicated that he was indeed some kind of a polymath with ranging interests and insights.
 Moreover, he was a DIY molecular biologist.
 That stirred something in me for it reminded me of none other than myself and my sisters.
 The scan of his notebook revealed that he had engineered a variant of the SERCA inhibitory peptide phospholamban, which was effective in shutting down SERCA in the heart.
 A closely analysis of his tissues revealed that it was by means of that peptide he had sent himself to king Vaivasvata — he thought no one would ever figure out that it was a suicide.
 Via Vidrum I provided a report to his parents and the official and closed the case.

 I was struck by the strangeness of all this.
 His death reminded me that often a great tree grows in a jungle and then one fine day is struck down by the indra-senā or the wrath of the pitiless Vāyu as our Iranian cousins would have said.
 Thus, indeed this young man had seen many realms of knowledge but no one knew that he had reached so deep for he had fallen like that tree in a lonely boreal forest with no one to hear the crash of its fall and thereby judge its great mass.
-But the case brought to something more sinister to my mind: once when we were young and had expressed our svābhāvika-siddhi-s for the first time Lootika and I had made the ghost of a brāhmaṇa speak.
+But the case brought to something more sinister to my mind: once when we were young and had expressed our svābhāvika-siddhi-s for the first time, Lootika and I had made the ghost of a brāhmaṇa speak.
 He prophesied my vīra but at the same time mentioned that a prativīra would also emerge.
 But the ghost added that we would not be affected by the prativīra for he would attain Vivasvān’s mace-wielding son even before he could engage in a contest with us.
 I realized that the individual was the prativīra and that he had passed away just in front of my eyes.
 That also gave me a signal because Indrasena had told me via the kauberī-vidyā that after the prativīra has departed we will face the true contests of our life even as I proceed towards the bus stop at Mlecchadigdvāravṛti.

-Entry 2; rakta, year Siddhārthin of the first cycle: Things seemed to precipitate by the day as though drawn by fate inexorably towards a certain preferred unfolding of events things.
+Entry 2; rakta, year Siddhārthin of the first cycle: Things seemed to precipitate by the day, as though drawn by fate, inexorably towards a certain preferred unfolding of events things.
 Or at least that is how the human mind tends to rightly or falsely pick patterns from the noise in the background.
 I was part of the team attending to a trauma case involving activists of the mandira vahīm̐ banega group who were holding a meeting for mobilization for the reconstruction of the temple for the Ikṣvāku heroes at Ayodhyāpuri.
 As they were proceeding to their office beside the Vināyaka shrine on the Somamārga for a meeting they were attacked by assailants who had vanished almost without a trace.
 The eyewitness declared that the shots came from the snaking queue, which was awaiting a darśana at the shrine and that the assailants created some chaos in the line by shooting in the air and took advantage of that to merge into the crowd and escape.
 Some even insisted that the assailants wore saffron robes and were actually worshipers at the shrine.
 In any case the mayhem left one of the activists with a bullet lodged in his left clavicle.
 We were able to quickly stabilize his wound and save his life.
 However, the secretary of the mandira vahīm̐ banega committee had succumbed to his injuries by the time he was brought to us and the only task we were left with was the autopsy.
 He had two bullets which had entered his skull through the occipital region — one had exited through the right frontal while the other was lodged in the brain.

 There was some discussion after the autopsy which involved one of our seniors the resident Samikaran and Vidrum’s new friend, another resident Marxenga Sen. They both remarked that his death was probably fully deserved because he was there to cause trouble.
 They added: “After all had the Chief Justice Shashiyabh not declared that such people do not want the country to ever be in peace.”
 Duly, I did not pass the opportunity to rile them by stating that it was not the mandira vahīm̐ banega group but their mustache-less bearded friends who were the biggest cause of not just the country not but the world not being at peace.
 They went on like a person on bhaṅga or a song playing in a loop on how the assailants were certainly Hindu terrorists as they were saffron-clad and visiting the temple and that it was an internal gang-fight among the Hindu terrorists.
 I quickly made my exit wondering when these might join the beards or the well-known socialist terror movement.